-TABLE 1: INFORMATION ON THE OWNERSHIP STRUCTURE AS AT 10/03/2022
+TABLE 1-bis: INFORMATION ON THE OWNERSHIP STRUCTURE AS AT 9/03/2023

 SHARE CAPITAL STRUCTURE

 No. of shares No. of voting rights Listed (indicate markets) / unlisted Rights and obligations

-Ordinary shares ^() 385,033,542 385,033,542,00 Euronext Milan (EXM) As per law and Bylaws
+Ordinary shares () 385,033,542 385,033,542.00 Euronext Milan (EXM) As per law and Bylaws

 Preference shares

 Multiple voting shares

 Other classes of shares with voting rights

 Savings shares

 Convertible savings shares

 Other classes of shares with no voting rights

 Other

-^() Bylaws do not provide for the possibility of an increase in voting rights.
+(\) Bylaws do not provide for the possibility of an increase in voting rights.

-OTHER FINANCIAL INSTRUMENTS (giving the right to subscribe to newly issued shares) Listed (indicate markets) / unlisted No. of instruments outstanding Classes of shares servicing the conversion / exercise No. of shares servicing the conversion exercise Convertible bonds Warrants
+OTHER FINANCIAL INSTRUMENTS (giving the right to subscribe to newly issued shares) Listed (indicate markets) / unlisted No. of instruments outstanding Classes of shares servicing the conversion / exercise No. of sl Convertible bonds Warrants of shares servicing the conversion / exercise % share of voting capital

-SIGNIFICANT STAKES IN THE SHARE CAPITAL Informant Direct shareholder % share of ordinary share capital % share of voting capital Edizione S.p.A.
-Schematrentaquattro S.p.A.
-50.3% 50.3%
+SIGNIFICANT SHAREHOLDINGS IN THE SHARE CAPITAL Informant Direct shareholder % share of ordinary share capital Dufry AG Dufry AG 50.3%